-14.1.
-All staff should be aware that a failure to meet these standards of behaviour and conduct may result in disciplinary action, including dismissal.
+14.1 All staff should be aware that a failure to meet these standards of behaviour and conduct may result in disciplinary action, including dismissal.

-15. Monitoring arrangements
+15. Monitoring and review

-This policy will be reviewed annually but can be revised as needed.
-It will be approved by the Directors of the Trust.

-The Local Governing Body of each Trust school will ensure this code of conduct is implemented effectively and will ensure appropriate action is taken in a timely manner to safeguarding children and deal with any concerns.
+- 15.1 This policy will be reviewed 3 yearly but can be revised as needed.
+It will be approved by the Directors of the Trust. - 15.2 The Local Governing Body of each Trust academy will ensure this code of conduct is implemented effectively and will ensure appropriate action is taken in a timely manner to safeguarding children and deal with any concerns.